Support Page Content

 HTM Student Interview (Video)

-Faculty Advisor
+Faculty Advisor - Mentoring/Professional Development

-Students who are declared in the Hospitalty and Tourism Management major are assigned a specific faculty advisor.
+Students who are declared in the Hospitality and Tourism Management major are assigned a specific faculty advisor.
 Students can find their faculty advisor on their Student Center and are encouraged to see their advisor for academic advising, career exploration, specific mentoring, and professional resources.
 Students should see their advisor during their office hours.
 The current list of faculty office hours is available on the department's main page under Student Resources.

 Note: Faculty are unavailable during summer and winter session.
-For additional advising support, please visit the HHS Student Success Center.

-HHS Student Success Center
+HHS Student Success Center - GE/Academic/Declare

-The Health & Human Services Student Success Center advises all majors in Public Health and serves an array of students from first-time freshman to graduationg seniors.
+The Health & Human Services Student Success Center advises all majors in Public Health and serves an array of students from first-time freshman to graduating seniors.
 Please visit the center for in-person or virtual drop-in hours.
 If you have questions, please email them directly at: chhs_success_center@csus.edu

 Undeclared/Expressed Interest Advising